asg492607/ai-tutor/README.md

-# Aetheria — Adaptive AI Tutor Platform 🎓🧠
+# Aetheria — Adaptive AI Tutor Platform 🎓🧠 INITIAL ONE

 > **"The goal is not to give students answers.
 The goal is to make students understand, think, practice, apply, and independently perform."**